-9.2.1 Proposed amendments to these Bylaws may be originated by the MEC or by a petition signed by twenty percent (20%) of the members of the Active Staff.
+9.2.1 Proposed amendments to these bylaws may be originated by the MEC or by a petition signed by ten percent (10%) of the members of the Active category.

-Each Active Member of the Medical Staff will be eligible to vote on the proposed amendment via printed or secure electronic ballot in a manner determined by the MEC.
-All Active Members of the Medical Staff shall receive at least thirty (30) days advance notice of the proposed changes.

-The amendment shall be considered approved by the Medical Staff when the amendment receives a simple majority (fifty percent plus one) marked "yes" of the Active Members who actually vote on the amendment.
+Each Active member of the medical staff will be eligible to vote on the proposed amendment via printed or secure electronic ballot in a manner determined by the MEC.
+All Active members of the medical staff shall receive at least thirty (30) days advance notice of the proposed changes.
+The amendment shall be considered approved by the medical staff when the amendment receives a two-thirds (2/3rds) supermajority of the ballots cast.